 Birds of East Asia (Brazil).
 This book covers Korea, Japan, Taiwan and the eastern parts of China and Russia and is useful guide to have along when visiting this large area.
 The illustrations and text/maps are opposite one another and all aid identification.

 Birds of Japan (Brazil) is set for publication in early 2018.
 If this book is anything like the above guide it is sure to be THE field guide to take along on a Japanese birding trip.

-A field guide to the Birds of Korea (Lee, Koo and Park) is about the only field guide to focus on the Korean Peninsula, although it does also include areas throughout eastern/southeastern Asia.
-It is an easy-to-use guide with good illustrations, maps, and species information.
+A field guide to the Birds of Korea (Lee, Koo and Park) is about the only field guide to focus on the Korean Peninsula, although it does also include areas throughout eastern/southeastern Asian.
+It is an easy-to-use guide with good illustrations, map and species information.

 Birds of Mongolia (Gombobaatar, Leahy and Boldbaatar).
-This book should be considered an indispensable guide for any birders visiting the country.
-Compiled by some of the country’s top ornithologists, it has everything a field guide needs: good illustrations, clear distribution maps, and detailed species text.
+This book should be considered an indispensable guide to any birders visiting the country.
+Compiled by some of the country’s top ornithologists it has everything a field guide needs; good illustrations, clear distribution maps and detailed species text.

 Peninsular Malaysia, Singapore, Borneo, Indonesia:

 Birds of Peninsular Malaysia and Singapore (Jeyarajasingam and Pearson).
 This is the second edition, covering all the species known to occur in the region.
 The artwork is good (but not great) and there are no range maps, but the information is relevant and fairly comprehensive.
 All the plates are at the beginning with accounts following, in a more old-school style and not as good as the modern style of field guide.